francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   potential exploration of other Vosk models or configurations if accuracy is deemed insufficient.
 - Resolution of the warning about the missing spaCy model 'en_core_web_sm' by updating the Dockerfile or requirements to include it, if deemed necessary for enhanced text processing.
+- Development of the Content Generation Module (Milestone 4) to create dynamic, short-form content in multiple formats (text, video, audio) based on user preferences and indexed resources.
+- Implementation of the User Interface (Milestone 5) for a more intuitive, conversational experience beyond the current command-line interaction.
+- Integration and comprehensive testing of all system components (Milestone 6) to ensure seamless operation and alignment with PRD success criteria.
+- Finalization of documentation (Milestone 7) and repository management for delivery (Milestone 8) as per project requirements.
 - Further user-driven enhancements or feature additions based on feedback or evolving project requirements.

 ## Current Status